Hierarchical Memorization in Large Language Models: Evidence from Citation Generation: Experimental Design

-\paragraph{Sample size} While a larger sample would be desirable, our preliminary experiments revealed two practical constraints: (i) requesting many recommendations at once yields predominantly hallucinated entries, and (ii) the JSON output format becomes inconsistent or malformed.
+\paragraph{Sample size.} While a larger sample would be desirable, our preliminary experiments revealed two practical constraints: (i) simultaneously requesting many recommendations strains the model's effective context window, leading to an increased rate of hallucinated entries, and (ii) the JSON output format becomes inconsistent or malformed.
 To balance manual verification feasibility with sample size, we prompt the model to recommend five papers per topic, yielding 100 samples total (20 topics $\times$ 5 papers).

-\paragraph{Data source} We used Google Scholar to verify the existence of generated papers and collect citation counts as of October 2025.
+\paragraph{Data source.} We used Google Scholar to verify the existence of generated papers and collect citation counts as of October 2025.
 Google Scholar provides broader coverage than Web of Science or Scopus by indexing preprint repositories (e.g., arXiv), conference proceedings, and technical reports.
 This coverage is essential for capturing recent influential work such as Llama 3 \cite{llama3}, which may not yet appear in traditional citation databases.
+Moreover, because Google Scholar aggregates citations from a wide range of web-accessible sources, including educational materials, technical blogs, and online discussions, its citation counts more closely approximate a paper's overall presence across the types of web content that constitute LLM pretraining corpora, rather than reflecting purely academic impact.

-\paragraph{Human evaluation} We employ two complementary evaluation methods.
-First, each record is manually scored based on factual accuracy.
-Existence of the paper is confirmed primarily by title matching; minor inconsistencies in author or journal names alone do not disqualify a match.
-Records are classified as completely correct (score = 2), partially hallucinated (score = 1; some metadata such as author names, journal, or year are inaccurate), or completely hallucinated (score = 0).
+\paragraph{Human evaluation.} We employ two complementary evaluation methods.
+First, each record is manually scored for factual accuracy.
+The existence of a referenced paper is confirmed primarily through title matching; minor inconsistencies in author or journal names alone do not preclude a match.
+Records are classified as completely correct (score = 2), partially hallucinated (score = 1; the record matches an existing paper but some metadata, such as author names, journal, or year, are inaccurate), or completely hallucinated (score = 0; the record does not match any known papers).